ashutoshmjain/rtm/src/madanMaholvi.md

 </center>

 I am not a professional sound artist but my attempt is to invoke an eighties style "All India radio Urdu Service" audio experience.
+A laid back but thoughtful listening experience.
 I am seeking help from professional sound artists to improve upon these renditions.

 ### Contributions

 Please feel free to visit the repository at  [Github](https://github.com/ashutoshmjain/rtm) .
-You may raise issues if you see any technical or literary discrepancies with this presentation of the renditions.
+You may raise issues if you see any technical or literary discrepancies.
 I am looking for help to translate these poems in other languages - particularly in English.
 I will provide technical assistance and publishing support .
 If you have a taste for the poetry and command on other languages , please contact me through [email](mailto:amj@shutri.com)

-You may find my rendition lacking in Urdu pronunciation or poetical style.
-If you have a better voice for Urdu or Hindi, please feel free to record the audio and send me in mp3 format.
-I will be happy to add your rendition .
+You may find my rendition lacking in Urdu pronunciation or poetic style of "Nazm" rendiion.
+If you have a better voice for Urdu (or Hindi), please feel free to record the audio and send me in .mp3 format.
+I will be happy to add your rendition with due credits.

 And most importantly please spread the word for these amazing poems.
 I truly feel they deserve a wider audience.
-You can download the audio from the embedded player (on laptop) or download all the audio files in single shot from [internet archive](https://archive.org/details/rastaTauMile)  in zip or a torrent .
+You can download the audio for a single track or  all the files in single shot from [internet archive](https://archive.org/details/rastaTauMile)  .
+Downloads are available in zip format  or as well as a torrent .
 If you need files in .wav format , feel free to drop me an [email](mailto:amj@shutri.com)

 ~Ashutosh~